 - Cut the cheeses into small cubes or shred on a box grater.

-This will help the cream cheese and other cheeses to melt completely. - Be sure to use hot (preferably boiling) water.
+This will help the cream cheese and others to melt completely. - Be sure to use hot (preferably boiling) water.

 If you add cold water to the slow cooker, your pasta may be slightly undercooked.